 Despite this decision, wilful blindness cases (whether for “hit and run” or other criminal law cases) remain complex and controversial.
 This is in part because the legal doctrine of wilful blindness itself is somewhat ambiguous and imprecise in nature (often relying upon the Courts attempting to infer the state of mind of the accused, which is often fraught with difficulties).

 Our criminal defence lawyers can advise on how best to protect your rights and defend you in court, including for cases involving wilful blindness or alleged hit and run cases.
 We defend individuals charged with a variety of offences, including driving offences, assault, and homicides.
-Contact Hicks Adams LLP in downtown Toronto to discuss the options available to help you through this time.
+Contact Hicks Adams in downtown Toronto to discuss the options available to help you through this time.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.